RoiuGit/Dense_Trade_Tab/README.md

 ## Installation

-To install the main version, copy the "Dense Trade Routes Tab" folder into your "%User%/Documents/Paradox Interactive/Victoria 3/mod/" folder.
+To install the mod, copy the "Dense Trade Routes Tab" folder into your "%User%/Documents/Paradox Interactive/Victoria 3/mod/" folder.